PC build guides

 Memory: 16GB (2x8GB) G.Skill Ripjaws V Series DDR4-2400

 Memory is one of the parts that become really competitive in terms of price.
 This is one of the reasons I went with G.Skil’s Ripjaws V Series.
 G.Skill’s Ripjaws (like Corsair’s Vengeance LPX or Crucial’s Ballistix and others) is one of the core memory brands that most people should go to.
-Most users won’t see the advantages of memory with sky-high clocks, but it’s good to get a kit that’s above the starting indicator too.
-At 2400MHz, these 8GB sticks do just fine for gaming applications.
+G.Skill tends to use Samsung's memory modules, which RAM makers have told us are the best around.
+Most gamers won’t see the advantages of memory with sky-high clocks, but it’s good to get a kit that’s above the slowest speed, 2133MHz.
+At 2666MHz, these 8GB sticks do just fine for gaming applications.

 SSD: 500GB Samsung 850 Evo 2.5-inch SATA

 The Samsung 850 Evo is the yardstick that all other SSDs are measured against.
+It's been our main pick for awhile, and there's still no better price/performance option.
 If you’ve never used an SSD-powered system before, the difference between running on an SSD and HDD is like night and day.
-However, SSDs are still pricey compared with spinning drives, though prices have been coming down over the past year.
+However, SSDs are still pricey compared with spinning drives, though prices continue to drop.